Onibex Clickhouse Sink Connector

 or False

-9. Configuring the schema record:
+8. Configuring the schema record (Confluent Platform):

 - Key converter schema log URL: Confluent schema log URLs.